-When this message is returned, the pharmacy is required to modify the submitted quantity to be equal to or less than the amount included in the point of sale message.
+When this message is returned, the pharmacy is required to modify the submitted quantity to be equal to or less than the amount included in the POS message.
 Upon resubmission with corrected information, the transition supply claim will pay and be marked as a transition supply.